Asset Management

 In this article, we’ll define inventory assets.
 Then, we’ll explain the three different ways businesses might track those assets.

-While typical inventory is sellable or consumable, most businesses use inventory assets over and over again.
+Most businesses use inventory assets over and over again.
 This reality makes tracking them essential.
 After all, if your company owns something valuable, stakeholders will want to know where it is, what condition it’s in, and who has it.

 Related: Why is asset tracking important?